Cascara Syrup

 5. Can I Make Cascara Syrup at Home?

-Definitely!
-Making your own Cascara syrup is a fun and rewarding process.
-You’ll need dried coffee cherry husks, which you can purchase from specialty coffee retailers.
-From there, it’s just a matter of boiling the husks with water and sugar, then straining the mixture to get your homemade Cascara syrup.
+Absolutely, and it’s a fun, rewarding little project.
+You’ll need dried coffee cherry husks, available from specialty coffee retailers.
+From there it’s just a matter of steeping the husks with water and dissolving in sugar, then straining the mixture to get your homemade Cascara syrup.
+Fifteen minutes of active effort, and you’re a Cascara producer.

 6. Is Cascara Syrup Good for Health?